Opening LidRun Outside the App Store

 Why it's safe: signed and notarized by Apple

 LidRun also doesn't collect personal data beyond what's needed to run your license — see the privacy policy for the full list.
-The permission dialog is about running the app at all, not about the app reading your files or browsing history.
+The dialog you see on first launch is about running the app at all; it has nothing to do with LidRun reading your files or browsing history.

 If LidRun still won't open

-If it still won't launch after a fresh download, email support with what you're seeing and your macOS version.
+If it still won't launch after a fresh download and a proper Applications install, email support with what you're seeing and your macOS version (Apple menu → About This Mac).

 Download LidRun and follow this guide from your own menu bar.